Binance VS Poloniex: 2021 Crypto Exchange Comparison

 IMPORTANT: As of Nov 1 2019, Poloniex is no longer available for trading for U.S. Customers!

 What are the quality metrics to which a crypto exchange should cling to?
-How are traders’ needs addressed and translated into acceptable performance measures by these platforms?
-Most often what these traders are hunting for are exchanges that offer reliability, safety and the insurance of their funds, a good choice of cryptocurrencies, support for fiat-to-crypto exchanges, low trading fees, and decent customer support.
+How are traders’ needs addressed by these platforms?
+Most often what these traders are hunting for are exchanges that offer reliability, safety, where they can buy Bitcoin and other cryptocurrencies, enjoy low trading fees, and decent customer support.

 The challenges to meet all these requests are tough, so a platform that manages to satisfy all of them at once is a rare find.
-Each one of them excels at something different, so when making your choice you need to examine a couple of them closely and compare their advantages to your investment strategy.
-You have a great choice of crypto exchange comparison guides on our website to get you started.
+Luckily, we offer a great choice of crypto exchange comparison guides on our website to help you get started.

 Today, we’re dealing with two rival exchanges – Binance and Poloniex.
-Although Poloniex used to be among the top platforms for crypto trading, recent bugs and their show of negligence towards their customers have brought the platform down on the lists.
+Although Poloniex used to be among the top platforms for cryptocurrency trading, recent bugs and their show of negligence towards their customers have brought the platform down on the lists.
 Binance, on the other hand, seems to enjoy a peak in its popularity among traders.
 Let’s find out why!

 About the Exchanges